Oliver-Leete/Configs/README.md

 git signs plugin.
 This is slightly simpler, due to the way the git signs function works, only one function is needed, with one command swapped out depending on direction.

+Just made some more functions and mappings for this.
+Mapped targets allows for the creation of target mappings using already existing mapped motions and selections.
+Plug targets instead uses the plug mapping provided by plugins.
+Examples of all of these functions can be seen in my o_bindings_config.lua and tex.lua config files.
+Combind with the targets plugin this allows for almost any text object to be targeted from afar (still need to implement a function for paragraphs, the default mappings aren't good enough for the mapped target function)

 ## Diff View Mappings